KC-software-en/HDBFCodingEvening20240728/README.md

 ChatApp

 # Project description
 A simple real-time chat application built with Django, Python, HTML, CSS.

+Functionality:
++ Allow users to enter a username before joining the chat.
++ Display a list of online users - incomplete
++ Send and receive messages in real-time.
++ Persist chat messages in local storage so that they are not lost on page refresh.
++ Display timestamps for each message.

 # Installation section
 1. Install Packages: